argots/stencil/README.md

 All changes done by Stencil are remembered between runs and so any files that are not written by a specific run are automatically cleaned up.
 This incurs a performance cost but makes it easier to write Stencil recipes and maintain repositories.
+The actual APIs do not have a declarative feel beyond requiring a "key" argument to make it easier to use.
-4. **Conflict Resolution:** Stencil aims to handle upstream changes of templates gracefully even when the local files are modified by invoking Git's three-way merge.
+4. **Conflict Resolution:** Stencil aims to handle upstream changes of templates gracefully even when the local files are modified by invoking a three-way merge.
 Much like Git, if this fails, the local files are left in a conflicted state (with manual fixups as needed).